EthanBeeson/CampusMarket/README.md

 python main.py

 # First time only:
-# From the root of the project CampusMarket create a fake listing by running:
+# From the root of the sproject CampusMarket create a fake listing by running:
 python -m scripts.seed_db

 # For testing streamlit frontend